We recommend this reading list as a starting point:

 This procedure takes about 500 seconds to perform.

 - We want to optimize the existing design so that a filter can be placed in the pre-chamber.
 For this we call on designers to help with testing.
 Tests can be done on filament printers at home or in fablabs.
 Various available materials are possible.
 At Timelab, there are also printers available for this.
 At the same time, the design is being tested on SLS and finally MJM printers.

 - We are looking for laboratories for testing the permeability of fabrics of 0.1 microns.

-- People who can optimise the ribbons/stretchers so that they can be reused
+- We are looking for people who can optimise the ribbons/stretchers so that they can be reused.

-- People with knowledge about seals with RTJ system
+- We are looking for people with knowledge of seals with RTJ system

 - People with experience in printing polypropylene (PP)

-- experts in supply chain and sourcing
+- Experts in supply chain and sourcing

-- companies that produce air filters
+- Companies that produce air filters

-- industrial partners that have production units for foam extrusion/production of NWPP and meltblown material
+- Industrial partners that have production units for foam extrusion/production of NWPP and meltblown material

 - Even the minimum protection is better than nothing.